Skip to content

 Request and query parameters

-Requests and queries made using the Java SDK are similar to those made using the SMS API.
+Requests and queries made using the Java SDK are similar to those made using the Verification API.
 Many of the fields are named and structured similarly.
 For example, consider the representations of a Verification method type.
 One field is represented in JSON, and the other is using our Java SDK:

 VerificationStartRequestSms